Exeter–Plymouth line

 The Exeter–Plymouth line, also called the South Devon Main Line, is a central part of the trunk railway line between London Paddington and Penzance in the southern United Kingdom.
 It is a major branch of the Great Western Main Line and runs from Exeter St Davids to Plymouth, from where it continues as the Cornish Main Line.
-It was one of the principal routes of the Great Western Railway which in 1948 became part of the Western Region of British Railways and are now part of the Network Rail system.
+It was one of the principal routes of the Great Western Railway which became part of the Western Region of British Railways in 1948 and is presently operated by Network Rail.